-Priorities for 2020 -21 are to;
+Priorities for 2021 - 22 are to;

 - Continue to evaluate all new projects and activities financial appraisal techniques. - Seek out new business opportunities to supplement our income. - Continue to progress mobile working philosophies for customer facing staff. - Map processes organisation wide to improve efficiency. - Continue to consult with tenants to stay up to date with their needs and priorities and satisfaction levels. - Ongoing installations of Switchee devices as a pilot programme in 20 of our properties.
 This is a smart thermostat that will enable us to monitor our properties pressure, temperature, occupancy and condensation levels.
-There will also be a benefit to customers as it can help regulate heating and lower their bills. - Purchasing new housing and finance system from Castleton to speed up all processing across all departments. - Continue the expansion of CCTV provision at all our properties, which will save us money in the long run when we have incidents of ASB and rubbish dumping.
+There will also be a benefit to customers as it can help regulate heating and lower their bills. - Purchasing new housing and finance system from Castleton to speed up all processing across all departments. - Continue the expansion of CCTV provision at all our properties, which will save us money in the long run when we have incidents of ASB and rubbish dumping. - Continuing the management programme to improve the management skills of managers at Squared.